noopurav/ordertocashsteps/README.md

-# 🤖 Making SAP Transactions Accessible for Autonomous Agents Using OData APIs and Copilot Studio

-## 🌐 Why APIs Matter for Autonomous Agents and Beyond:
+# 🤖 Making SAP Transactions Accessible Using OData APIs for Autonomous Agents and more on Power Platform.

-As agents become more autonomous, their ability to interact with enterprise systems through **APIs** has become not just beneficial—but essential.
-This repository demonstrates how to make **SAP transactions accessible to agents** using a combination of the **Power Platform**, **Copilot Studio**, **Azure AI Foundry**, and **SAP OData APIs**.

-In traditional automation setups, **connectors** were used to bridge systems.
-These connectors often relied on **predefined input fields** that required manual data entry or mappings.
-While effective for simple workflows, this model breaks down in the context of autonomous agents.
-Agents are not designed to manually fill out forms or input fields.
-Instead, they require:

-- **Standardized templates** for communication.
-- The ability for **dynamic request generation** based on context and reasoning.

 ### Why APIs and OData?